xinhuang/xinhuang.github.com/data/fav/2016-10-26-on-interviewing-software-engineer.md

-"title": "On Interviewing Software Engineer"
+title = "On Interviewing Software Engineer" tags = ["interview", "recruiting"] rating = 4.5
-"tags": ["interview", "recruiting"]
-"rating": 4.5
-"layout": "fav"
+layout = "fav"
 ---

 How to find the better software engineer?
 Most companies today are just doing it the wrong way.
 If not "wronger".